Appco UK: frequently asked questions

 At Appco UK, we believe we should only get paid in full for those donors who have made a number of monthly donations.
 This helps ensure we are acquiring committed donors for our charity partners and generating an ongoing revenue stream to plan and fund their causes.

+We are proud to say that our fundraising service, Appco Group Support, has been thoroughly vetted and approved under the Institute of Fundraising's certification programme.
 Without the professional fundraising services we offer, many of our charity partners would struggle to maintain the funding they need to provide for the good causes they represent.

 How much do charities pay Appco UK to fundraise for them?

 Appco Group UK uses a performance-based model.
 This means the onus is on us to deliver committed, long-term, regular-giving donors because charities only pay us for the donors we deliver.

 Contracts with our charity partners are agreed on a campaign basis, and payments to Appco UK come from the charities' pre-allocated fundraising budgets (which may, for example, also include TV, print, radio and billboard advertising).

 We are paid by a charity for each supporter recruited who then donates for a certain period of time.

 This is a one-off payment per donor from a pre-allocated fundraising budget.
 All donations made by people signed up by the face-to-face fundraisers in our network go directly to the nominated charity.

 How does the relationship between Appco UK, the marketing companies and brand ambassadors work?